Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

-As shown in Table~\ref{tab:measures}, DREE attains the smallest ABPl on CVRP and the second smallest on TSP, indicating strong plasticity.
-This suggests that the BC, IR, and EE mechanisms effectively transfer knowledge from previous tasks to facilitate learning on new tasks.

-\paragraph{Stability during Learning.} As shown in Table~\ref{tab:measures}, \textit{fine-tuning} exhibits severe forgetting (large AFB and AMFB), as expected. \textit{Li} strongly biases toward stability, yielding very small forgetting but substantially sacrificing plasticity (large AP and ABPl).
-In contrast, while maintaining promising plasticity, DREE achieves lower forgetting than all compared methods except \textit{Li} for both TSP and CVRP in terms of AFB and AMFB, highlighting the effectiveness of the key modules of DREE (BC, IR, and EE) in mitigating forgetting.
-We record the solver after each epoch, and Figure~\ref{fig:forgetting} shows their test performance.
-DREE effectively improves performance on new tasks while stably preserving, sometimes even improving, its performance on previously learned tasks.
+\paragraph{Plasticity and Stability.} DREE attains overall the smallest ABPl, indicating its strong plasticity.
+This suggests that the BR, IR, and EE mechanisms effectively transfer knowledge from previous tasks to facilitate learning on new tasks. \textit{Fine-tuning} exhibits severe forgetting (large AFB and AMFB), as expected. \textit{Li} strongly biases toward stability, yielding very small forgetting but substantially sacrificing plasticity (large AP and ABPl).
+In contrast, while maintaining promising plasticity, DREE achieves lower forgetting than all compared methods except \textit{Li}, highlighting the effectiveness of the key modules of DREE (BR, IR, and EE) in mitigating forgetting.
+Figure~\ref{fig:forgetting} shows test performance curve during lifelong learning.
+DREE effectively improves performance on new tasks while stably preserving its performance on previously learned tasks.

 \paragraph{Performances on Unseen Benchmark Instances.}